Enigmatic-Smile/docs/brands/README.md

 The **Brand** object is used to aggregate locations and keep track of the Brand consent.
+To track real-time transactions at a Brand's locations, you need to obtain consent from authorised personnel (Brand User), and provide the Brand with access to view transactional data.
+You can do this when creating the Brand (see below).

 Once you create a **Brand**, it cannot be deleted.

 ## Create Brand